BenMcEwan/nuke_public/README.md

 ## bm_Smoothie.py
 Easily smooth curves in Nuke's curve editor.
 Currently only supports single knobs _(e.g. multiply that hasn't been split into RGBA knobs, mix knobs, etc.)_.
-<a href="https://benmcewan.com/blog/2020/08/03/programmatically-editing-animation-curves-in-nuke/">Click here</a> to read a tutorial on how this was created, and how to programatically edit animation curves in Nuke.
+<a href="https://benmcewan.com/blog/2020/08/03/programmatically-editing-animation-curves-in-nuke/" target="_blank">Click here</a> to read a tutorial on how this was created, and how to programatically edit animation curves in Nuke.

 <a href="#"><img src="https://benmcewan.com/images/github/bm_Smoothie.gif"></a>

 ## bm_SwapInOut.py
 Easily fix scripts that use in & out, instead of mask & stencil.
-If you do this, <a href="https://conradolson.com/nuke-using-in-out-nodes">Conrad Olson's video</a> is required watching.
+If you do this, <a href="https://conradolson.com/nuke-using-in-out-nodes" target="_blank">Conrad Olson's video</a> is required watching.

 ## bm_ViewerToggle.py
 Adds `ALT+Q` shortcut to toggle viewer exposure & gamma between custom value and default.